SmartHarmony/JPEG-AI-OPT/README.md

 > ```
 > python3.7 /home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/JAIOPT/lothar/controller.py run --config=/home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/decoder_uv.yml --model_path=/home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/decoder_uv.onnx
 > ```
 > The `decoder_uv` model will then be executed on the smartphone on some random inputs created by the script.
-The running result should be like:
+The running result should be like this:
 > ![19_Run_Success.jpg](/images/19_Run_Successjpg.jpg)
 >
 > For more information: